Al-Faust/Data_Career_Mapping/README.md

   - Removed special characters from data using Regualr Expressions
   - With the help of scikit learn and NLTK packages extracted years of experice, required education qaulifications, required skills.
 3) Exploratory Data Analysis
-  - Created basic plots using matplotlib abd seaborn pakcages.
+  - Created basic plots using matplotlib and seaborn pakcages.